niemopen/cmftool/src/main/msgspec/metamodel/design.md

 ---
-title Design notes for NIEM Model Format Tool (NMFTool)
+title Design notes for NIEM Common Model Format Tool (CMFTool)
 ---

-# What NMFTool does
+# What CMFTool does

-The first capability for NMFTool is a converter that builds a NIEM model instance (that is, an instance of the NIEM model format) from a NIEM XML schema.
+The first capability for CMFTool is a converter that builds a NIEM model instance (that is, an instance of the NIEM model format) from a NIEM XML schema.

 The input schema is defined by a pile of conforming XML Schema documents.